EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 The party is then escorted to the inner city, where they are treated to barbers,...
 Finally they are directed to the Stirling Keep, where they will talk with the king and its advisors.
 ___
-***FOROSSAN_KING_NAME.*** is a large man with long red hair and beard, dark green eyes, and a hooked nose.
+***Logan McSterlin.*** is a large man with long red hair and beard, dark green eyes, and a hooked nose.
 He wears fine black linen clothes adorned with gold-thread rams and a golden crown.

 PERSONALITY.

 ___
-***FOROSSAN_SCOUT_MASTER.*** is a 5'7'' tall old man with short white hair and beard, blind of his left eye, and a sun burnt wrinkled face.
+***Niel, the Hunter.*** is a 5'7'' tall old man with short white hair and beard, blind of his left eye, and a sun burnt wrinkled face.
 He wears a plain green gambeson... and he wields a longbow and carries a hand crossbow.

 PERSONALITY.

 ___
-> ## FOROSSAN_SCOUT_MASTER
+> ## Niel
 >*Medium humanoid (human), lawful neutral*
 > ___
 > - **Armor Class** 15 (gambeson)